quobyte/quobyte-k8s-resources/usage-examples/01_getting_started/Readme.md

 The Storage Class will need a secret with valid Quobyte credentials; these credentials are kept in a separate name space.

+To apply the examples a Quobyte user/password needs to be configured in

+02_secret_quobyte.yaml

+This user/password needs to be base64 encoded.